Paul Kletzki: Biography

 Born in Łódź, Kletzki joined the Łódź Philharmonic at the age of fifteen as a violinist.
 After serving in the First World War, he studied philosophy at the University of Warsaw before moving to Berlin in 1921 to continue his studies.
 During the 1920s his compositions were championed by Arturo Toscanini; and Wilhelm Furtwängler, who permitted Kletzki to conduct the Berlin Philharmonic in 1925.
 Because he was Jewish, he left Nazi Germany in 1933 and moved to Milan, Italy, where he taught composition.
-Due to the anti-semitism of the Italian Fascist regime he moved to the Soviet Union in 1936.
+Due to the antisemitism of the Italian Fascist regime he moved to the Soviet Union in 1936.

 During the Holocaust a number of Kletzki's family were murdered by the Nazis including his parents and his sister.
 In 1946, he participated in the reopening of La Scala in Milan.

 In 1949, he became a Swiss citizen.

 In the post-war years Kletzki was a renowned conductor, especially of Gustav Mahler.
 In 1954 he was appointed chief conductor of the Liverpool Philharmonic Orchestra.
 In 1955, he conducted the first recordings of the Israel Philharmonic Orchestra.
 Between 1958 and 1961 he was principal conductor of the Dallas Symphony Orchestra.
 From 1967 until 1970 he was the General Music Director of the Orchestre de la Suisse Romande.

 He died on 5 March 1973 at 72 years of age after collapsing during a rehearsal at the Liverpool Philharmonic Orchestra.